2006 Nova Scotia general election: Opinion polls

 A March 2006 poll by Corporate Research Associates asked voters who they would prefer as premier, 36 per cent of respondents picked Premier Rodney MacDonald, compared to 23 per cent for Darrell Dexter and 16 per cent for Francis MacKenzie.
-The same poll showed the Progressive Conservatives in the lead with 36 percent of voters compared to 29 percent for the New Democrats and 27 percent for the Liberals.
+The same poll showed the Progressive Conservatives in the lead with 36 per cent of voters compared to 29 per cent for the New Democrats and 27 per cent for the Liberals.